-FAA's Determination and Requirements of This Proposed AD
+FAA's Determination

-This product has been approved by the aviation authority of another country, and is approved for operation in the United States.
-Pursuant to the FAA's bilateral agreement with the State of Design Authority, the FAA has been notified of the unsafe condition described in the MCAI referenced above.
-The FAA is proposing this AD because the FAA evaluated all the relevant information and determined the unsafe condition described previously is likely to exist or develop in other products of the same type design.
+This product has been approved by the aviation authority of another country and is approved for operation in the United States.
+Pursuant to the FAA's bilateral agreement with the State of Design Authority, it has notified the FAA of the unsafe condition described in the MCAI referenced above.
+The FAA is issuing this NPRM after determining that the unsafe condition described previously is likely to exist or develop in other products of the same type design.

-Proposed AD Requirements
+Proposed AD Requirements in This NPRM

-This proposed AD would require accomplishing the actions specified in EASA AD 2020-0250 described previously, as incorporated by reference, except for any differences identified as exceptions in the regulatory text of this AD.
+This proposed AD would require accomplishing the actions specified in EASA AD 2022-0014 described previously, except for any differences identified as exceptions in the regulatory text of this proposed AD.